jameshume/jehtech/src/html/verilog.md

 Assignment statements such as `=` and `<=` should only be written within a procedural block: `initial` or `always`.
 Writing assignment statements outside of a precedural block is an error.

 The *initial block* is only executed once and starts at time 0.
 Useful, for example, initialising variables.
+It is NOT synthesizable, so only used in simulator (see later section).

 The *always block* is repeatedly executed in a never ending loop and starts after the intial block.